-Biomarkers for traumatic brain injured patients (supported by startup funds and NIMHD LRP L32 MD009205-01)
+Biomarkers for traumatic brain injured patients

 By using CSF and serum from our ADC BioBank, we developed a platform to identify and validate biomarkers of brain injury severity with proteomics approaches.
 We already discovered that active PERK is a serum marker of injury in humans (Fig. 4).
 This is a major contribution to the field, because there is a dire need for reliable biomarkers that distinguishes mild, moderate, severe, or lack of cognitive damage after head injury.
 This biomarker would dramatically modify therapeutic interventions to improve recovery.

 Non-invasive imaging techniques to measure changes in neuronal function (supported by 5UL1TR000117-04, NIH/NCATS UK-CCTS – Pilot, and startup)

 We continue to expand on developing imaging approaches such as MEMRI.
 These imaging applications adapt emerging imaging technology to non-invasively enhance understanding of neuronal function and morphology.
 Based on our identification of imaging biomarkers of early neurodegeneration in preclinical models with MEMRI, I plan to leverage mangafodipir (chelated MnCl2) to look for signs of aging and disease as a quantitative metric for evaluating early diagnosis and the impact of pharmacological interventions.